 - Fatigue or weakness

 People with inactive TB do not exhibit symptoms.
 However, they may have a positive skin reaction test.

 - Limit contact with active TB patients.

 TB could be mistaken for pneumonia or chronic obstructive pulmonary disease (COPD).
 The specific symptoms and diagnostic testing make TB a straightforward diagnosis.
 There are two types of tests commonly used to diagnose TB: a skin test and blood tests.
 TB is suspected clinically when a person presents with the symptoms mentioned above usually together with abnormal findings on a chest x-ray.

-If TB is suspected, the person should be isolated from the public until the diagnosis is made and treatment is started as he or she can be contagious and transmit Mycobacterium tuberculosis to others.
-Treatment of latent TB infection consists of 1 or 2 oral medications that kill the bacteria and greatly reduce the risk of the infection progressing to TB.
+If TB is suspected, the person should be isolated from the public until the diagnosis is made.
+Treatment is started as he or she can be contagious and transmit Mycobacterium tuberculosis to others.
+Treatment of latent TB infection consists of 1 or 2 oral medications that kill the bacteria.
+This greatly reduces the risk of the infection progressing to TB.
 A standard 6-month course of 4 antimicrobial drugs that are provided with information and support to the patient by a health worker or trained volunteer.

-Regency Healthcare has been treating such contagious disease for years.
+Regency Healthcare has been treating such contagious diseases for years.
 Moreover, our expert doctors coupled with world-class technology are equipped to treat and control infectious diseases, like TB